chickendrop89/device_xiaomi_opal-recovery/README.md

 Device tree for this Xiaomi device
 - Xiaomi Redmi Note _11S_ 5G (codenamed `opal`) (March 2022)

-This branch is only for devices running HyperOS 1.0.4.0 or above (GKI 2.0)
+This branch is only for devices running AOSP, or HyperOS 1.0.1.0 and lower (4.14 kernel)

 ## Device specifications